 For some high school students, Chemistry is the first course that requires them to not only understand abstract concepts but also apply knowledge and math skills in their problem solving.
 Combined with an explosion of new vocabulary, Chemistry can be challenging and even intimidating for even the most capable students.
 A combination of support from home and support in school can serve to make a noted difference in student achievement.

 Here are some suggestions to help support your student at home:

 *Read over the expectations sheet with your student when you sign it or revisit it with your student.
-You should be able to find the signed original at the back of their chemistry binder or you can download a copy from the class support page ( Honors, Enriched or CP.
+You should be able to find the signed original at the back of their chemistry binder or you can download a copy from the class support page ( Honors or AP).
 If your student is struggling, you may want to revisit how their grade is calculated.
 Note that College Prep students also have a retake policy.

 There is also an Attendance Contract to help your student learn how to manage their absences.
 You may find it helpful to review this contract with your student.

 * Read over the tips for finding success in high school chemistry.
 Try to help your student to honestly assess their approach to the class.
 You should be able to find it at the back of their binder, but you can download a copy here (StudyTips).
 There are also a number of excellent sites with study tips.
 A google search will bring up a wide variety- I have listed a few on an example of helpful Links page.

 *If your student is saying that they do not know what the homework is or when the tests are, please know that weekly assignment sheets or calendars are handed out in class and are also posted through their class page of this site.
 Here are direct links for assignment sheets for Honors SFTW . and AP Calendars .